Kelso333/todolistapp/README.md

 # todolistapp

 This app lets users create a to-do list.
-They can add a todo, remove, and complete.
+They can add, remove, and complete a todo.

 Technologies used:<br>
 HTML<br>